 In 2015, the Victorian Government commissioned a review of environment protection in Victoria.
 The findings of the review recommended extensive changes to the functions and responsibilities of Victoria’s Environment Protection Authority (EPA), including substantial legislative reforms.
 Importantly, it was recommended that the laws be updated to shift the focus from punishing harm to preventing harm.

 In 2017 and 2018, the Victorian Parliament adopted and then significantly amended the Environment Protection Act 2017 (Vic) (‘EP Act‘), repealing the EP Act 1970.
 The Environment Protection Regulations 2021 (Vic) (‘EP Regulations 2021’) were then adopted and parts of the previous state environment protection policies were consolidated into a new statutory instrument called the Environment Reference Standard.

 General Environmental Duty

-The GED creates a positive duty to eliminate or otherwise reduce, so far as reasonably practicable, risks before engaging in an activity and thereafter as knowledge of the risks emerges.
+The GED creates a positive duty for all Victorians to eliminate or otherwise reduce, so far as reasonably practicable, risks before engaging in an activity and thereafter as knowledge of the risks emerges.
 This approach reflects the preventative approach adopted for regulating workplace safety.
 Such duties are designed to enable the relevant regulator body to intervene before harm occurs.
 (See also Chapter 11.7 Occupational health and safety.)

 When considering what is ‘reasonably practicable’ for a person to meet their duty, regard must be given to how serious and likely the harm is to occur, what is available and suitable to minimise the risks, and the cost of implementing those measures in proportion to the risk (s 6(2) EP Act).